ablodge/amr-utils/README.md

 ## HTML
-Amr-utils allows you to read AMRs from a text file and output them as html.
+AMR-utils allows you to read AMRs from a text file and output them as html.
 You can look in `style.css` for an example of styling.
 ![html example](https://github.com/ablodge/amr-utils/blob/master/html_ex.PNG)
 ### Instructions
 Run as follows: